Last updated on 16 October 2020

 Hysteroscopic myomectomy is the advisable surgical procedure for the removal of fibroids.
 This procedure is performed as outpatient surgery without any incisions and virtually no postoperative discomfort.
 Laparoscopy (keyhole surgery) and laparotomy (open surgery) are alternative options to surgically remove uterine fibroids.

-There are also non-surgical methods:
+There are also non-surgical methods to treat uterine fibroids, such as:

+- Uterine fibroid embolisation.
 This involves injecting small particles into the arteries to the uterus to cut off blood flow to fibroids, causing them to shrink and die.
 This technique can be effective but be cautioned that complications may occur if the blood supply to your ovaries or other organs is compromised.

 Endometriosis is a painful disorder in which the tissue that normally lines the inside of your uterus grows outside your uterus, ie. in the ovaries, fallopian tubes, behind the uterus, and on the bladder.
 Like the lining of the uterus, endometriosis tissues break down and bleed during menstruation and this causes pain, especially during your period.